Dr Nicola Darwood

 - Modern Irish Literature (year 3)

 - Gothic Literature (year 3)

-I also the unit leader for 'Reading Ulysses', an MA unit on our MA in English Literature, and contribute to two other MA units: 'Children and Young Adult's Fiction' and 'Literature and Modernity in the Long Twentieth Century'.
+I am also the unit coordinator for 'Reading Ulysses', an MA unit on our MA in English Literature, and contribute to two other MA units: 'Research Methods' and 'Literature and Modernity in the Long Twentieth Century'.

 - Fellow of the Higher Education Academy

 - Member of the Literature Advisory Board for Cambridge Scholars Publishing

 - 2020 (forthcoming) 'The making of a suffragette: Stella Benson and I Pose (1915)' in Darwood, Nicola, W R Owens and Alexis Weedon.
 Fiction and the 'Woman Question' 1850-1930.
 (Newcastle: Cambridge Scholars Publishing).